fccoelho7/simpleGallery.js/readme.md

   <input type="hidden" name="gallery">
 ```

-At least, you need too create a div that will contain the gallery.
+Lastly, you need too create a div that will contain the gallery.

 ```html
   <div class="gallery-container"></div>